 The Holley 1904 is a 1 barrel, downdraft carburetor and has three basic parts, the main body, throttle body and the float bowl.
 The main body includes the metering block, float and the economizer.
 The float bowl mounts on the front of the carburetor and can be metal, or glass.
 The glass bowl is becoming a rare piece to find, undoubtedly because they are so easy to break and they are not made any more.

 Having the float bowl on the front allowed the 1904 carburetor to be designed with a low profile, which accommodated a smaller space between the engine and the hood.
 While we are fortunate to have carburetor kit coverage for all of the 1904 carburetor numbers, there are few other parts still available.
-In particular the float and the plastic actuator are very rare these days.
-We get quite a few requests for these parts, but when we do find these parts, they generally go on other 1904 carburetors.
-Your best bet to obtain these parts is to find a used carburetor and use it for a parts donor.
+We now produce both the brass float and plastic actuator.

 Please be aware that any of our technical information is based on parts that you have purchased from us.
 Parts from other sources may install, or work differently.

 Watch a video about fixing the Holley 1904 float bowl leak.